nakkireddyanusha/aws-interview-questions/ec2.md

 36. **How do you associate an IAM role with an EC2 instance?**
    **Answer:** You associate an IAM role with an EC2 instance by attaching the role to the instance during launch or by stopping the instance, modifying the instance settings, and then attaching the role.

+37. **Why do we attach IAM role with EC2 machine while creating it?
+What is Advantage of IAM role with EC2?**
+    **Answer:**  Use IAM Roles instead of IAM Access Keys to appropriately grant access permissions to any application that perform AWS API requests running on your Amazon EC2 instances.
+With IAM roles you can avoid sharing long-term credentials and protect your instances against unauthorized access.

-37. **What are the advantages of using IAM roles with EC2 instances?**
+39. **What are the advantages of using IAM roles with EC2 instances?**
    **Answer:** Using IAM roles allows you to grant specific permissions to instances without having to share security credentials.
 This enhances security and simplifies management.

 ### Elastic Beanstalk: